 Based on these scoping criteria, we constructed our corpus in several steps.
 We started by constructing a low-precision, high-recall sample from two sources.
-This included (a) relevant articles drawn from prior knowledge and pre-existing literature reviews on closely related questions (Grisold & Theine, 2017, 2020); as well as (b) a search of three databases (Scopus, Web of Science and Communication & Mass Media Complete) using a search string reflecting the above criteria (N Studies=1371).2 We then manually reviewed all retrieved studies and applied the above relevance criteria to reduce the dataset to "true matches" (n = 179).
+This included (a) relevant articles drawn from prior knowledge and pre-existing literature reviews on closely related questions (Grisold & Theine, 2017, 2020); as well as (b) a search of three databases (Scopus, Web of Science and Communication & Mass Media Complete) using a search string reflecting the above criteria (N Studies=1371).
+We then manually reviewed all retrieved studies and applied the above relevance criteria to reduce the dataset to "true matches" (n = 179).
 We also added five studies using a snowball sampling in which we took single studies from the work suggested by the ResearchRabbit.ai tool.
-After removing duplicates, and a final filtering of studies upon a detailed analysis of relevance and/or quality, we ended with a corpus of 99 relevant pieces of research (see Supplementary Material for the full corpus).
+After removing duplicates, and a final filtering of studies upon a detailed analysis of relevance and/or quality, we ended with a corpus of 99 relevant pieces of research.

 The analysis of our corpus proceeded in two steps.
 First, we coded a set of variables to allow a bibliographic mapping of the field.
-These variables included: the use of empirical data; academic discipline according to Scimago categories listing (for journal articles only); geographic scope of countries analyzed; media analyzed; and method according to inductively aggregated categories (with the last three variables mostly related to empirical research).
+These variables included: the use of empirical data; academic discipline according to Scimago categories listing (for journal articles only); geographic scope of countries analysed; media analysed; and method according to inductively aggregated categories (with the last three variables mostly related to empirical research).
 In the second step, we engage with the corpus in a more qualitative way.
-For each study, we summarized research question(s), key finding(s), and how the work conceptualized both inequality and the media.
-In iterative rounds, we then coded abstracts and our summaries for themes, sorted these themes, and re-visited studies for further findings and details.
+For each study, we summarized research question(s), key finding(s), and how the work conceptualised both